-Furthermore, under either the favorable (14%) or the assumed (7%) hypothetical market return scenarios for 2019, at the end of 20 years the Association would be expected to reach full funding and the total employer contribution rate would be expected to approach about 9% of payroll.15 Similarly, the same would be true under the unfavorable (0%) hypothetical market return scenario for 2019 when the last portion of the deferred investment losses under the 5-year asset smoothing method is recognized in the December 31, 2023 valuation and paid off in 20 years by the December 31, 2043 valuation.
-This means that the Board's funding policy is very effective in achieving the general policy goal of achieving the long-term full funding of the costs of the benefits paid by SCERA.
+Under the favorable (14.00%) hypothetical market return scenario for 2020, the Association would be expected to completely pay off the unfunded liability and reach full funding by December 31, 2024.
+At that time the total employer contribution rate would be comprised of only normal cost contributions, resulting in a larger relative change from the baseline than in the unfavorable (0.00%) hypothetical market return scenario.
+Furthermore, under all three hypothetical market return scenarios for 2020, the Association would be expected to reach full funding within 15 years and the total employer contribution rate would be expected to approach about 9% of payroll.17 This means that the Board's funding policy is very effective in achieving the general policy goal of achieving the long-term full funding of the costs of the benefits paid by SCERA.

-While we have not assigned a probability on the 2019 market return coming in at these rates, the Board and other stakeholders monitoring SCERA should still be able to prorate and estimate the funded status and employer contribution rates for the December 31, 2019 and next several valuations as the actual investment experience for the 2019 year becomes available throughout the year.
-Additionally, comparable experience in upcoming future years are likely to have a similar impact on the Association absent any significant plan or assumption changes.
+While we have not assigned a probability on the 2020 market return coming in at these rates, the Board and other stakeholders monitoring SCERA should still be able to interpolate in order to estimate the funded status and employer contribution rates for the December 31, 2020 and next several valuations as the actual investment experience for the